oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.md

 -03

 * added non-selectively disclosable JWT VC
-* added a noe that this is not w3c vcdm.
+* added a note that this is not w3c vcdm.

 -02